-Please refer to the “Masonic Diary Dates” section on the front page for the latest November and December updates.
+The “Masonic Diary Dates” section on the front page now shows the Craft and Royal Arch Area Calendars for the latest February and March 2018 updates.

 Eighty-five-year-old David Lewellyn Steel is one of the busiest and much loved Freemasons in our Province.